Commerce Lexington

 Picture

-Lexington Public Library to Receive $10,000 Gift from Carnegie Corporation of New York
+Lexington Public Library to Receive $10,000 Gift from Carnegie Corporation of NY

 Lexington Public Library will receive a $10,000 gift from Carnegie Corporation of New York, the foundation established by Andrew Carnegie.
 The award is part of Carnegie Libraries 250, a special initiative celebrating the upcoming 250th anniversary of the signing of the Declaration of Independence and honoring the roughly 1,280 Carnegie Libraries still serving their communities across the United States.
 Scottish immigrant Andrew Carnegie funded the construction of 1,681 free public libraries nationwide between 1886 and 1917.
 Approximately 750 of them continue to use their original buildings, while others have moved to new locations.
 Opened in 1905, our library is one of 23 Carnegie Libraries in Kentucky built through this historic program.